ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/network-aware-type-system.md

 ### Subtypes in Ballerina

 Subtyping in Ballerina is semantic.
-It is defined by means of shapes, where S is a subtype of T, if the shapes representing S are a subset of the shapes representing T. Let’s demonstrate this behavior with a few examples.
+It is defined by means of shapes, where S is a subtype of T, if the set of shapes denoted by S are a subset of the shapes denoted by T. Let’s demonstrate this behavior with a few examples.

 The type `boolean` is a simple basic type in Ballerina without a storage identity, so its values become equivalent to its shapes.
 Therefore, the `boolean` type is defined as having two shapes true and false.